seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-3.md

 In this exercise, you will:

 + Task 1: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers
-+ Task 2: Create and configure an Azure Log Analytics workspace and Azure Automation-based solutions
++ Task 2: Create and configure an Azure Automation-based solutions
 + Task 3: Review default monitoring settings of Azure Resources
 + Task 4: Collect and View Azure resource logs.
 ### Estimated Timing: 60 minutes